Norwegian Cruise Line Holdings Ltd. Announces Pricing of 47,577,947 Ordinary Shares

 - coordination and cooperation with the CDC, the federal government and global public health authorities to take precautions to protect the health, safety and security of guests, crew and the communities visited and the implementation of any such precautions;

-- our need for additional financing, or financing to optimize our balance sheet, which may not be available on favorable terms, or at all, and may be dilutive to existing shareholders;
+- our future need for additional financing, which may not be available on favorable terms, or at all, and may be dilutive to existing shareholders;

 - our indebtedness and restrictions in the agreements governing our indebtedness that require us to maintain minimum levels of liquidity and otherwise limit our flexibility in operating our business, including the significant portion of assets that are collateral under these agreements;